Culture of Uruguay

-The culture of Uruguay is diverse in its nature since the nation's population is one of multicultural origins.
-Uruguay has a legacy of artistic and literary traditions, especially for its small size.
-The culture of Uruguay is known to be heavily European influenced, mostly by the contribution of its alternating conquerors, Spain and Portugal.
+The culture of Uruguay is diverse since the nation's population is one of multicultural origins.
+Modern Uruguayan culture and lifestyle are heavily influenced by European traditions, due to the contributions of large numbers of immigrants who arrived in the country from the 19th century onwards, especially from Italy and Spain.

-However, from the year 1858 to 1940, large waves of European immigrants began arriving to Uruguay, with the majority of the immigrants coming from Italy.
+From the year 1858 to 1950 large waves of European immigrants began arriving to Uruguay, with the majority of the immigrants coming from Italy.
 Minor European immigrant groups – French, Germans, Swiss, Russians, Jews, and Armenians, among others – also migrated to Uruguay.
-The settlement of the European immigrants has resulted in traditions that integrate this diversity with the indigenous people or Charrúa elements.
 Uruguay has century-old remains and fortresses of the colonial era.
 Its cities have a rich architectural heritage, and a number of writers, artists, and musicians.
 Carnaval and candombe are the most important examples of African influence by slaves, as well as Umbanda religious beliefs and practices.
 Guarani traditions can be seen in the national drink, mate.
-The culture in Uruguay is very similar to the culture of Argentina.

 Visual arts

 Painting and sculpture

 Well-known Uruguayan painters include realists such as Juan Manuel Blanes, constructivists such as Joaquín Torres García, nativists like Carlos María Herrera, post-impressionists such as Pedro Figari and Felipe Seade, abstract artists such as Carlos Páez Vilaró, and numerous others.

 Well-known sculptors include realists Pablo Atchugarry, José Belloni, and José Luis Zorrilla de San Martín, as well as contemporary sculptors such as Juan José Calandria, Águeda Dicancro, Hugo Nantes, Claudio Silveira Silva, Mariví Ugolino, and Carlos Páez Vilaró, who created an internationally renowned "livable sculpture", Casapueblo.